kubernetes-sigs/gateway-api/geps/gep-91/index.md

 ### Impact on listeners

 This proposal removes frontendTLSValidation from Listener's TLS configuration and introduces gateways level per port configuration.
-This is a breaking change for exisitng implementation which uses this feature from Experimental API.
+This is a breaking change for existing implementation which uses this feature from Experimental API.
  Once gateway level TLS is configured (either by default or for a specific port), the TLS settings will apply to all existing and newly created Listeners serving HTTPS that match the configuration.

 #### GO